The Honeymoon Hotspots: Where You Need To Go In The Asheville Mountains

 So you’re engaged…congratulations!
 One of the most fun parts about getting married is planning that honeymoon trip of a lifetime.
-And if you haven’t even narrowed it down to a country, much less an island or a resort, don’t worry-many (if not most!) honeymoon couples are in the same boat.
+And if you haven’t even narrowed it down to a destination, don’t worry–many (if not most!) honeymoon couples are in the same boat.

 Some couples start by leafing through travel or bridal magazines and looking for pictures that are appealing and romantic-you can do this, but you’re more likely to settle on the best-MARKETED destination rather than the best destination for your wants, needs, and style.

 The following are questions you should ask yourself–it’ll help you figure out what your options are, and help you ask better questions of your travel agent…which will help you plan that perfect honeymoon.

 When are you going?

 Every destination has its high and low seasons–and this is typically a combination of weather and the times of the year that their tourists typically take vacations.
 Some destinations, such as Hawaii, have very little variance in their weather year-round; others, like the Caribbean have a definite hurricane season.
 The Ashville mountains are beautiful in both spring and summer, and in fall, they are hopping, as tourists come to see the leaves changing colors.